How to Pre Sell Your Product Idea

 For a while now I’ve been sitting on a product idea that has interested me for some time, a course I designed to help people choose the type of digital product they should create for their business.
 The only problem was I didn’t know if my audience was going to be interested in it.

-So I decide to hold a pre sale and see if people would pay me before I even created the course.
+So I decided to hold a pre-sale and see if people would pay me before I even created the course.
 The results ended up being a complete bust.
 Now you might be thinking that this was a complete waste of time but I learned three valuable lessons here.

 • First, I learned what my target audience didn’t want.

-• Second, I didn’t waste months of my time creating a product that nobody was going to buy anyways.
+• Second, I didn’t waste months of my time creating a product that nobody was going to buy anyway.

 • Third and finally, since I know this product doesn’t work I can pivot to something my audience does want.